For-profit, for profit, small business innovation research and small business technology transfer programs, SBIR, STTR, business

 NIH is required by statute to reserve a portion of its annual extramural budget for projects under the SBIR and STTR programs.
 These programs primarily are intended to encourage private-sector commercialization of technology and to increase small business participation in federally funded R&D.

-The SBIR and STTR programs were reauthorized by Congress in P.L.
-112-81, December 31, 2011.
-The reauthorization modified several aspects of the programs, including small business eligibility requirements.
+The SBIR and STTR programs were reauthorized and modified by Congress under P.L.
+114-328, Section 1834, and P.L.
+115-232.
+These authorities modified several aspects of the programs, including small business eligibility requirements.
 Updates on reauthorization implementation will be posted on http://sbir.nih.gov.
 NIH will issue Guide Notice/s to advise the community about the impact on NIH's SBIR and STTR programs.

 Both the SBIR and STTR programs consist of the following three phases: